crossbario/crossbar/legal/README.md

 The Crossbar.io [source code](https://github.com/crossbario/crossbar/tree/master/crossbar) is licensed under the [EUPL-1.2](https://opensource.org/licenses/EUPL-1.2).
 You can read more about the [European Union Public Licence](https://ec.europa.eu/info/european-union-public-licence_en), you will find a copy of the license in the repository [here](https://github.com/crossbario/crossbar/blob/master/crossbar/LICENSE) and references to this license at the top of each source code file (`SPDX-License-Identifier: EUPL-1.2`).

-All rights to the Crossbar.io source code remain exclusively with [Crossbar.io Technologies GmbH](http://crossbar.io.com/).
+All rights to the Crossbar.io source code remain exclusively with [typedef int GmbH](http://crossbar.io.com/).
 All (external) contributors sign a [Contributor Assignement Agreement](http://crossbar.io/docs/Contributing-to-the-project/)

 The Crossbar.io [application templates](https://github.com/crossbario/crossbar/tree/master/crossbar/crossbar/templates) and instances of code generated from these templates are licensed under the [BSD 2-clause](http://opensource.org/licenses/BSD-2-Clause) license.